St Clement's Church, Oxford: Music

-The first professional musician mentioned in the church records is a Mr H Pitts who was appointed in 1843 at an annual salary of £3 3s; the clarinet cost £3 15s.
+The first professional musician mentioned in the church records is a Mr H Pitts who was appointed as clarinetist in 1843 at an annual salary of £3 3s; the clarinet cost £3 15s.

 St Clement's first organ was purchased at a cost of about £200 in 1846 and installed in the west gallery.
 In 1876 it was moved to the south-east corner of the church next to the chancel when the gallery was demolished.

 In 1897-99 a new organ was built by Messrs Martin & Coate of 54-55 Pembroke Street, St Clement's (now Rectory Road) from a specification drawn up by Dr TW Dodd, the organist, who was also organist of The Queen's College.
 The old organ was sold to St Paul's Church, Walton Street, Oxford (now Freud's nightclub).
 The new organ was first used at the special service for Queen Victoria's Diamond Jubilee in 1897.
 An electric blower was installed in 1931 and the organ was rebuilt in 1952 by Nicholson's of Worcester who also installed a modern detached console.
-The cost of maintenance and changes in worship styles since the late 20th century led to the organ falling into disuse and it was removed in early 2020 by Michael Farley of Siddenham.
+The cost of maintenance and changes in worship styles since the late 20th century led to the organ falling into disuse and it was removed in early 2020 by Michael Farley of Sidmouth.
+In 2025 many of the flue pipes were installed at the Basilica of St Dominic in Valletta, Malta.

 Since the late 20th century, music for worship has been increasingly provided by a worship group using a range of traditional and electronic instruments.
 This has been accompanied by the increased use of contemporary worship songs alongside traditional hymns.
-The church also holds a monthly Taizé service.

 During the pandemic of 2020–21, when public worship, including singing and music, was curtailed, St Clement's musicians responded by recording music in their homes for use during online services.